Brand Strategy

 What’s the difference between customer support and customer service?

 Customer support typically focuses on helping customers use products correctly and solve technical problems.
 In contrast, customer service encompasses the entire customer experience, including pre-sale interactions, onboarding, and relationship management.
-Support is often more reactive and technical, while service tends to be more proactive and relationship-focused.
+Support is often more reactive and technical, while service is more proactive and relationship-focused.

 How many support channels should my business offer?